Interim Executive Producer

-Andrea Crossan is a Boston-based senior producer for The World.
+Andrea Crossan is the Interim Executive Producer of The World.
+She's formerly the Series Director of the Across Women's Lives project.
+She's also the Series Creator and Director of the 50 States project.
 Andrea moved to Boston after working as a BBC producer in London.
-Before joining the program, she worked for a number of news organizations, including the Canadian Broadcasting Corporation, Associated Press and NBC News.
+Before joining the BBC, she worked for a number of news organizations, including the Canadian Broadcasting Corporation, Associated Press and NBC News.

-Andrea has reported from England, Italy, Canada, Nicaragua and Kenya.
-She has a Masters degree in International Journalism from City University London.
-In 2009, Andrea received a Gatekeeper Editors Fellowship from the International Reporting Project at Johns Hopkins University.
+Andrea has reported from Afghanistan, Bangladesh, Uganda, South Africa, Pakistan, India, Brazil, Canada, Nicaragua and Kenya.
+She has a Master's degree in International Journalism from City University London.

 She collects stamps in her passport and can pack for a three week trip using just a carry-on bag.

 The sunflower selfie has become so popular that Instagrammers have been trampling farmer's flowers to get the perfect pic.
 And that has farmers annoyed.